 This brings me to my next point.
 Why are such stories so unusual?
 They are true and deserving of recognition.
 Accuracy is the very beginning of truth, of getting things right, for it is easier to be accurate than to be able to perceive complex truth.
 Yet much of the Arab press takes a casual attitude towards accuracy.

 Sloppiness is a universal credo in much of the Arab media.
 Indeed, the Mufti of Egypt, one of the highest ranking religious figures in Cairo, is forced to spend considerable time and energy clarifying and correcting the misquotes, invented quotes, and mistranslations that appear whenever he is interviewed by the Egyptian press.
+Egypt’s leading newspaper, Al Ahram, has attributed to me remarks that were not mine when reporting on a talk I gave in public and in English in Cairo.
+Perhaps the reporter could not afford a translator and had to fabricate.
+But another time, a reporter interviewed my assistant in Arabic since I was not available.
+The interview appeared in full in a respectable Arabic newspaper and was attributed entirely to me.

 Such disregard for facts and for accuracy is profoundly un-Islamic.
 In theory, if modern media had arisen organically in the Arab world, deriving its style and values from within traditional Arab-Islamic culture, it would have been perhaps the most obsessively accurate and objective media that the modern world would have known.
 That is because in Islam the word is paramount.
 The Quran is the cosmic equivalent of Christ in traditional Christian understanding, not the Prophet Mohammed, who is the vessel of this revelation and whose life is a commentary on this revelation, but not revelation itself, as in the case of Christ, who is the living revelation.